GSI-HPC/sys-chef-cookbook/README.md

 ## Network Interfaces

 Configures the node network with individual files for each interface in  `/etc/network/interfaces.d/*`.
-Fruthermore it create a file `/etc/network/interfaces` to source all wihtin the configuration directory
+Furthermore it creates a file `/etc/network/interfaces` to source all files within this directory.

 ↪ `attributes/network.rb`
 ↪ `recipes/network.rb`